MRdima98/interpreter/README.md

 This is an interpreter written in Golang following ["Writing An Interpreter In Go"](https://interpreterbook.com/).
 The purpose for the project was personal education.
+If you want to try it, without downloading anything, you can ["here"](https://monkey.mrdima98.dev).

 ## Language Specifications